EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.9 =
+* Added support for multiple product images to be uploaded from Easify to the product WooCommerce gallery (requires you to be running Easify V4.56 or later).
+* When stock level is set to zero, WooCommerce now displays 'Out of stock'.
 = 4.8 =
 * Fixed error when attempting to save Coupon or Shipping SKUs in Easify Settings.
 = 4.7 =